Citroen Dispatch van review

 As well as the comfortable ride, cabin noise is muted too.
 You do get a bit of boom through the standard metal only bulkhead when driving with an empty load bay, but it’s not overly intrusive and the insulated version improves things still further.

 The seats are comfortable, with plenty of adjustment in all directions even for tall drivers, and you get a good view out across the bonnet.
 The bonnet may be high, but the nose’s squared-off feel from behind the wheel makes the Dispatch easy to place when parking or manoeuvring.
 The high waistline and bonnet combined with a relatively low roof also creates a sort of letterbox view out of the cabin, but it’s not detrimental to visibility.
-Drivers may find the mirrors a little on the small side though – they are more like MPV mirrors, with no wide-angle glass included.
+Drivers may find the mirrors a little on the small side though – they are more like MPV mirrors, with no wide-angle glass to help you keep an eye on your blind spots.

-The 114bhp and 148bhp versions and both are respectably responsive, and well matched to the six-speed gearbox, which operates smoothly via a short lever that sprouts from the base of the dash.
-The 148bhp motor offers a noticeable chunk of extra muscle, making overtaking easier, and motorway cruising is more refined.
+The BlueHDi 120 and 150 engines are respectably responsive, and well matched to the six-speed gearbox, which operates smoothly via a short lever that sprouts from the base of the dash.
+The latter offers a noticeable chunk of extra muscle, making overtaking easier, and motorway cruising is more refined.
 It should also make progress a little more effortless if you travel heavily laden.

 But while the Dispatch is an extremely comfortable workplace, we do have a couple of criticisms of the driving experience.
 The brakes work fine, but cut in abruptly as soon as you step on the pedal.
 The steering isn’t a highlight either, as the electrically assisted wheel is over-light and remote.
 So although the Dispatch goes where you want it to, there’s no feedback to help you place the van accurately on the road.
 That said, the Dispatch does feel secure and stable while cornering, and is relaxing – if not exactly fun – to drive.

 Cab and Interior